KorayUlusan/koray-tex-homework/README.md

 # Koray's latex homework style package

 This is the style I use in my homeworks.
-You can get a feel of this style [here](showcase.pdf).
+You can find visuals [here](./showcase.pdf).

 I'm still learning and honestly have no idea what I'm doing.
 This repo probably doesn't follow any latex package convensions.